 Some days I amaze myself, other days I put my keys in the fridge… Some days are just more stressful than others so instead of tearing your hair out about it and calling in “sick” to work, here are twenty manageable ways to improve your life.

 Plan your time

+To improve your life start by scheduling your time.
 Sometimes it can feel like our schedule is completely full but in reality we are wasting a lot of time being distracted.
-To schedule your time, start by adding to your calendar all of your non-negotiable’s such as work and taking your children to school.
+Start by adding to your calendar all your non-negotiable’s such as work and taking your children to school.
 Next, schedule time for the things which you really want to do, such as blogging, learning something new or family time.
 Be realistic and don’t pack too much into your schedule, by keeping space between each task you will allow time for self-care and those little unexpected things in life.

 Prepare your meals

-Meal prepping is a great way to eat healthy and delicious meals and save time in the week.
+Meal prepping is a great way improve your life.
 First you need to plan your meals, this can include your breakfast, lunch, dinner and even healthy snacks.
 Once the meal plan is prepped for the week, add any items you don’t have to your shopping list.
 Depending on how you like to cook, you can use your meal plan to prepare meals in advance by batch cooking or simply chopping your vegetables to save you time later in the week.

 Clean out your bag

 Taking time once a week to clean out your bag and purse can honestly make you feel like you’ve got your life together.
 It’s such as small task but clearing out all of those unwanted receipts, chewing gum wrappers and “oh that’s where all of my hair bands went!” you will feel much more organised and together.

 If you start your morning in a rush then you will have a difficult time redeeming your day.
 It’s important to have a mindful routine in place in order to improve your life and have a happy mind and body from the beginning of your day.